fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 ```
 The expected error is `The FybrikModule "taxonomy-module-test" is invalid: spec.capabilities.0.actions.0.name: Invalid value: "RedactYAction": spec.capabilities.0.actions.0.name must be one of the following: "Deny", "RedactAction", "RemoveAction"`.
 Thus, no FybrikModule CRD was created.

-To fix this, a new action name with `RedactYAction` value should be added to the taxonomy.
+To fix this, a new action `RedactYAction` should be added to the taxonomy.
 Modify the `taxonomy-layer.yaml` file by add a new value of "RedactYAction". the file should look as follows:

 ```yaml
 definitions: